 To use your Visual Studio subscription, you must first sign in.
-Depending on your subscription, you may have set it up with either a Microsoft account (MSA) or an Azure Active Directory (Azure AD) identity.
-This article discusses some of the issues you may encounter while signing in to your subscription.
+Depending on your subscription, you might have either a Microsoft account (MSA) or a Microsoft Entra identity.
+This article discusses some of the issues you might encounter while signing in to your subscription.

 Microsoft Accounts (MSA) can't be created using work/school email addresses

-Creating a new personal Microsoft Account (MSA) using a work/school email address is no longer allowed when the email domain is configured in Azure AD.
+Creating a new personal Microsoft Account (MSA) using a work/school email address is no longer allowed when the email domain is configured in Microsoft Entra ID.
 What does this mean?
-If your organization uses Microsoft 365 or other business services from Microsoft that rely on Azure AD, and if you've added a domain name to your Azure AD tenant, users will no longer be able to create a new personal Microsoft account using an email address in your domain.
+If your organization uses Microsoft 365 or other business services from Microsoft that rely on Microsoft Entra ID, and if you added a domain name to your Microsoft Entra tenant, users are no longer able to create a new personal Microsoft account using an email address in your domain.

 Why was this change made?